openhwgroup/programs/verif/CV32E40P/VerificationPlan/base_instruction_set/README.md

-This is the directory for the `Base Instruction Set` [CV32E40P high-level feature](https://github.com/openhwgroup/core-v-verif/tree/master/doc).
-The Verification Plans (aka
-Test Plans) spreadsheets for this high-level feature will be committed here as they come available.
+This is the directory for the RV32IMC `Base Instruction Set` [CV32E40P high-level feature](https://github.com/openhwgroup/core-v-verif/tree/master/doc) Verification Plans (aka Test Plans) for the CV32E40P.
+They are generic enough to be applicable to virtually any RV32IMC core and should be used as the starting point for future CORE-V Verification Plans.